-Most of you know that sewing and alteration services are a regular offering here at Stacey Sansom Designs.
-It is what we do.
-Unfortunately, there are still endless questions about what is actually done when an item comes in for alterations.
-This is why we are introducing Progress Reports post series.
+The Progress Reports post series was born as a way to answer some of the frequently asked questions.
+Most of you know that sewing and alteration services are a regular offering here at Stacey Sansom Designs; it is what we do, but unfortunately, there are still endless questions about what is actually done when an item comes in for alterations.

 The goal of the “Progress Report” series is to illustrate what Stacey Sansom Designs does when items come into the shop for alterations, repairs, or other services.
+This is a behind-the-scenes view of what is done and, to some extent, how and why.
 These posts are intended to describe items that come in, the services provided, and how the result is accomplished.
-This series is not intended to be all-encompassing and will only highlight some of the work.
+This series is not all-encompassing and will only highlight some of the work.
+Progress Reports will not be a complete step-by-step instruction on how to complete an alteration task.

 Progress Report Introduction